d-mccaslin/mr-roboger/README.md

 * <strong>Spec: </strong> The number 32 should be replaced with "Won't you be my neighbor?"
     * <strong>Input:</strong> 35
     * <strong>Output:</strong> 0, 1, 2 ...
 30, 31, "Won't you be my neighbor?", 33, 34, 35
+* <strong>Spec: </strong> In the case of numbers with 3 digits or more, the converted numbers must continue to follow the above rules based on precedents specified.
+Rules 2 through 7 above take precedent over each other in <strong>reverse</strong> order.

 ## Tests